Joshfairhead/ResourceSite/site/resources/what/2_tokens/tokens.md

 # What are tokens?

 Tokens are digitally scarce symbols with associated properties.
 These can generally be thought of as representing either short term mediums of exchange (currency), or as long term stores of value (capital).
-Once upon a time the Swiss regulators divided these up into three abstract categories; `utility tokens`, `security tokens` and `community tokens`.
+Initially Swiss regulators made sense of these through a framework of three types; `utility tokens`, `security tokens` and `community tokens`.

 ### Utility tokens (+)